XOWithSauce/schedule-nacops/README.md

 }
 ```
 - Override(Parameter):
-	- t﻿rue: Uses the NACops mod settings on the officers and overrides any other mod settings
+	- true: Uses the NACops mod settings on the officers and overrides any other mod settings
 	- false: Uses the game default settings on the officers or other mods settings.

 - LethalCops: